Best Spring Lawn Fertilizer

 Based on my research and experience, the best spring fertilizer is one that has a N-P-K ratio of 15-0-6, 20-0-5 or something along those lines.

-Essentially, it should have a high proportion of nitrogen.
+Essentially, it should have a high proportion of nitrogen (and I prefer part of that nitrogen to be slow-release).
 Not only does this boost grass leaf growth but it also causes your lawn to become greener.

 A modest amount of potassium is also beneficial.
 This nutrient boosts your lawn’s resistance to disease, drought, and temperature changes.
 This is a vital nutrient for lawns and providing this in the spring will help your lawn prepare for the dog days of summer.